 If you decide to cook sweet potatoes for addition to your dog’s diet, add just a small amount (a teaspoon for a small dog or a tablespoon for a large dog) as the sudden addition of too much extra fiber could lead to gastrointestinal issues.
 Steaming or boiling the sweet potatoes (rather than roasting them) allows the tubers to retain more nutritional value.

 This tuber can be a nutritious food your dog will love.
-Several of The Honest Kitchen’s recipes contain sweet potato, including Grain Free Beef, Grain Free Chicken, Grain Free Fish, Limited Ingredient Chicken, Limited Ingredient Duck, Limited Ingredient Beef and Grain Free Fruit & Veggie Base Mix.
+Several of The Honest Kitchen’s recipes contain sweet potato, including the Grain Free Beef, Grain Free Chicken, Grain Free Fish, Limited Ingredient Chicken, Limited Ingredient Duck, Limited Ingredient Beef and the Grain Free Fruit & Veggie Base Mix.